Harshavardhan-BV/IntroToPy/Lectures/01-Installation.md

 - You can run any commands in the shell if you wish
 - Type `exit()` or `Ctrl-D` to exit

+- Note: Alternatively try `py` if on windows
 You have successfully installed python.
 However, this is not a user friendly way to run things, hence we would be installing an IDE (similar to RStudio in Kishore's course)

 ## Installing Jupyter